-First introduced to this country in 1869, Crosby’s Egyptian is a quality heirloom beet that is early, tender and fine flavored — perfect for northern climates!
+First introduced to this country in 1869, Crosby’s Egyptian Beet (Beta vulgaris) is a quality heirloom that is early, tender and very tasty.
+A delicious addition to home gardens that’s perfect for northern climates!
 (55 days)

 Each packet contains approximately 250 seeds.

 Planting and Harvesting Tips:

 This hardy vegetable prefers cooler climates and grows best in well drained, loose soil.
 Select a site with plenty of sun and dig down at least 10 inches to promote good root development.
 Sow successive crops all season long, starting 2-4 weeks before last frost in spring and continuing until a month before first frost in fall.
 Thin as plants develop and apply 4-8 inches of mulch to maintain moisture and limit weeds.

 Begin harvest when roots reach 1 inch across (typically 55 to 70 days).
 Do not allow to grow larger than 3 inches or they will be tough and woody.
 Harvest greens before they reach 6 inches for best flavor — perfect for salads!